 Apple of Eden's score of 23 is lower than 68% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, Apple of Eden reported total carbon emissions of approximately 32,760 kg CO2e, comprising 24,500 kg CO2e from Scope 1 emissions related to mobile combustion (fleet) and 8,260 kg CO2e from Scope 2 emissions using a location-based method.
+In 2022, Apple of Eden reported total carbon emissions of approximately 32,760 kg CO2e, comprising 24,500 kg CO2e from Scope 1 emissions related to mobile combustion (fleet) and 8,260 kg CO2e from Scope 2 emissions calculated using a location-based method.
 The company has not disclosed any Scope 3 emissions data.
-Despite the absence of specific reduction targets or initiatives, Apple of Eden is committed to sustainability and reducing its carbon footprint.
-The company has not inherited emissions data from a parent organization, indicating that its reported figures are solely from its own operations.
-Apple of Eden's emissions per employee stand at approximately 12,740 kg CO2e, reflecting its operational impact on climate change.
-The company continues to explore avenues for improvement in its environmental performance, aligning with industry standards for climate action.
+Despite the absence of specific reduction targets or commitments, Apple of Eden is actively engaged in sustainability initiatives.
+The company has not cascaded any emissions data from a parent organization, indicating that its reported figures are independently sourced.
+Apple of Eden's emissions per employee stand at about 12,740 kg CO2e, reflecting its operational impact.
+The organisation's commitment to reducing its carbon footprint remains unspecified, but it is essential for companies in the footwear industry to align with global climate goals and enhance transparency in their sustainability practices.